 However, by integrating a payment gateway directly into your own site you are required to implement much tighter security controls in order to comply with PCI guidelines.

 Your eCommerce solution provider should be able to help you come to a fully informed decision by explaining in detail the differences between the various secure payment gateways available and the ways in which you can implement them on your site.

 However, you should be aware that your options will be somewhat restricted if you want to use an off-the-shelf eCommerce package, as most forms of shopping cart software are only compatible with very specific payment gateways.

-For more advice you can also call Rapid Web on 01785 250222, who would be happy to answer your queries.
+For more advice you can also call Rapid Web Services on 01785 250222, who would be happy to answer your queries.